 What is a Calgary Home Inspection?

+We inspect to the ASHI standard for home inspection.
+It has been developed by industry experts.
 In its simplest terms, a home inspection is a visual analysis of the major systems of a house.
 These include a checklist of the roofing, exterior, structure, electrical, heating, cooling, insulation, plumbing and the interior.

 Why Have a Home Inspection Performed?